maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 Upon receiving a request to retrieve a Doc document, the service will access its database to locate, retrieve and package the Doc object that matches the provided ID.
-If the ID is not located, for example because it has been selected by mistake, then the service make that clear in the response generated.
+If the ID is not located, for example because it has been selected by mistake, the service will make that clear in the response generated.

-#### Operation parameters
+#### Operation Parameters
 <!--
     Describe the logical data structure of input and output parameters of the operation (payload) by using an explanatory table (see below) and optionally